RaspInLoop/raspInLoop.github.io/_posts/2016-04-05-example-BlinkGpioExample.md

 description: Second tuto with BlinkGpioExample but we are using an FMU configured only for this project.
 ---
 Some examples are distributed with Pi4J jar.
-One of the simplest is BlinkGpioExample : led1 blinks every 1/2 seconds uring 15 seconds  and led2 blinks every seconds but speed up the rate when button is pressed.
+One of the simplest is BlinkGpioExample : led1 blinks every 1/2 seconds during 15 seconds and led2 blinks every second but speed up the rate when button is pressed.

 ## Eclipse Debug Configuration